FarhanKamrul/BuroBD_DPD-Dashboard/README.md

 # Buro BD DPD-Dashboard User Guide

 ## Introduction
 Welcome to the Buro BD DPD-Dashboard!
-This web application provides insights into the Disbursement and Due Performance Data (DPD) for loans.
+This web application provides insights into the Disbursement and Due Past Date (DPD) for loans.
 Use this guide to navigate through the features and functionalities of the dashboard.

 ## Getting Started
 1. **Start the Dashboard:**